talaman/hexagonal-pager/README.md

 ### Creating image artifact and running the application with Docker

-As a production-ready application, the Pager System can be packaged as a Docker image and run in a containerized environment.
+As a production-ready application, the Pager can be packaged as a Docker image and run in a containerized environment.
 This is automated with the CI pipeline, but here is an example of how to build and run the application with Docker:

 1. **Build the Docker image**:
     ```sh